GEOS270/Module6/docs/Content_Part3.md

 ---
 layout: default
-title: Unertainty in GIS
+title: Uncertainty in GIS
-parent: Lecture Content
+parent: Uncertainty and Ethics
-has_children: True
+# has_children: True
 nav_order: 3
 ---